Find the place to suit your personality and lifestyle.

 Balaclava, Melbourne (inner south)

 Balaclava is what St Kilda used to be before it was gentrified.
 You might walk past a pissed, smelly, homeless man one minute, and then gays or lesbians holding hands the next, followed by students eating sushi, arty types sipping on a latte, parents with kids, and Hassidic Jewish families shopping.
 This suburb's demographics are changing but there is still plenty of colour here to keep the gentrified away.
-(More information below and to your left <<<)
+Take a drive through the streets of Balaclava and you will find architecture from all eras: Victorian, Edwardian, crappy 70's era flats, new things, art deco, and unappealing temples to the brick and aluminium gods.

 > BALACLAVA ON THE MELBOURNE SOUTH EAST MAP